-Abbreviation for "Quantitative Descriptive Analysis", a basic methodology for analytical food sensory tests, A descriptive (descriptive) sensory analysis aims to identify and quantify sensory product properties through objective description of human perception and to reveal relationships between the chemical-physical components of a product and the sensory properties of this product by trained individuals.
+Abbreviation for "quantitative descriptive analysis", a basic methodology for analytical food sensory tests.
+A descriptive (descriptive) sensory analysis aims to identify and quantify sensory product properties using an objective description of human perception and to uncover relationships between the chemical-physical components of a product and the sensory properties of this product by trained persons.

-The intensity of certain properties or characteristics is measured by means of an intensity scale.
-Such a quantitative descriptive analysis, also referred to as profile analysis or profile checking, also allows the differences between several products to be graphically represented with defined properties.
-Besides QDA, there are also other differences.
-That's the one triangle test (of two products, two are identical, the other one must be recognized), the ranking test (differences in a feature such as Sweet ), as well as tests concerning the Perceptual threshold (Perceive / recognize a specific substance).
+The intensity of certain properties or characteristics is measured using an intensity scale.
+Such a quantitative descriptive analysis, which is also referred to as profile analysis or profile testing, also enables the differences between several products to be displayed graphically with defined properties.
+In addition to QDA, there are also other difference tests.
+They are the triangle test (of three products, two are identical, the deviating one must be recognized), the ranking test (differences regarding a characteristic such as Sweet ), as well as tests regarding the Perceptual threshold (Perceiving / recognizing a certain substance).

 QDA is also increasingly used in wine tasting - especially when it comes to comparing several wines with regard to defined properties or characteristics.
 This is supposed to sensory Tests and evaluations of wines with several participating examiners often encountered problems of different evaluation can be avoided.
 The main reasons for these often blatant differences are, in addition to different professions or experience, the wine tasters, different quality ideas (how is the quality measured, what is the quality standard), too little precise or unambiguously standardized terms in the wine review and wine address (how should what be described) or non-specific questions (which criteria or properties should be evaluated and how).